How can I troubleshoot slow performance when my Storage Gateway is uploading to AWS?

 Confirm that the CPU and RAM of your gateway's host VM or EC2 instance can support your gateway's throughput to AWS.
 For example, every EC2 instance type has a different baseline throughput.
 If burst throughput is exhausted, then the instance uses its baseline throughput, which can limit the upload throughput to AWS.

 If your gateway is hosted on an EC2 instance, check the NetworkOut metric of the instance.
 If the NetworkOut metric sits at the baseline throughput during your testing, then consider changing the instance to a larger instance type.
 A larger instance type can achieve more network throughput.

 Consider the geographical distance between your gateway and the dataset

-It's a best practice to deploy your gateway in the same network as your dataset, or geographically close to your dataset.
+It's a best practice to deploy your gateway in the same network as your dataset, or in a network that's geographically close to your dataset.
 Avoid setting up connections over a Wide Area Network (WAN).
 One example of a WAN connection is a gateway deployed on an EC2 instance with the file share mounted over Direct Connect or VPN.
-The latency from on-premises traffic to AWS over the WAN connection impacts how fast the data gets to the gateway.
+The latency from on-premises traffic to AWS over the WAN connection affects how fast the data gets to the gateway.
 This latency eventually affects the upload speed to the S3 bucket.
 To help reduce upload latency, deploy your gateway in the same AWS Region as the S3 bucket that you're using as the file share.